-Chandra Bozelko: What would MLK think of bail reform?
+CHANDRA BOZELKO: What would MLK think of bail reform?

 Both Thoreau and King knew that their “no” to the condition they protested through criminal offense was only as good as their “yes” to the consequence for it.
 The bigger the penalty, the more profound the protest.
 That is, going to jail makes a bigger point.
 That’s why King once said he was proud of his crime of civil disobedience.

-With the exception of Fonda, who spent one night in a Washington D.C. jail after her fourth arrest in as many weeks, the Fire Drillers were processed and released, courtesy of bail reform that was enacted in 1992, decades before the elimination of cash bail entered popular public discourse.
+With the exception of Fonda, who spent one night in a Washington D.C. jail after her fourth arrest in as many weeks, the Fire Drillers were processed and released, courtesy of bail reform that was enacted in 1992.

 Like the new laws in New York and New Jersey, no money is required for a majority of charges in D.C.; the presumption of release applies to everyone, even protesters who need at least a pinch of punishment to maintain credibility as real rabble rousers.
 That it’s almost impossible to be held in custody after intentionally defying the law in protest probably would have flummoxed both Thoreau and King.